mocmeo/react-rewired-chunking/README.md

 # react-rewired-chunking

-Simple project to demonstrate the chunking of vendors and react-loadable component in CRA projects
+Project to demonstrate how vendors and react-loadable components are chunked in CRA projects

 @Credit:
 https://github.com/andriijas/react-app-rewire-vendor-splitting